valayDave/language-conditioned-irl/Docs/dataloading.md

 Process has the following way of building:
 1. Create the `Raw Data` [created via collect_data.py.](../../../collect_data.py)
-    - *TODO* : This also saves the video with the dataset.
+    - *TODO* : Make this file save the video with the dataset.
 2. From `Raw Data` create intermediate `h5py` dataset and `csv` metadata file about each episode in the dataset using the `HDF5VideoDatasetCreator`.
 The `use_channels` variable holds all the channels to filter from the raw data to create the `h5py` dataset.
 Below is a snippet showing how to create the dataset.
 3. Once the intermediate `h5py` file and the associated metadata `csv` are created using the `HDF5VideoDatasetCreator`, the `HDF5ContrastiveSetCreator` helps create the train and test sets with contrastive indices.
 ```python